“What is SEO and how does it work?”

 The first step to SEO for any website is to identify the right keywords they are going to target.

-An optimal keyword is the one which gives maximum traffic for minimum competition.
+An optimal keyword is the one which gives maximum traffic and has minimum competition.i.e, there are lesser number of websites vying for the top position of keyword.

 “Competition” here refers to the websites which are already on top for the keyword selected or are targeting the top positions for the keyword.

 Usually, higher the traffic.
-More is the search for any keyword.
-At times, it leads to high competition.
+More is the search for any keyword which means high competition (8 out of 10 times).

 Here are few tips to help you create the initial list of keywords to optimize the website:

-- While performing keyword research think like an end user. i.e, what will you search if you are looking for a similar product?
+- While performing keyword research, think like an end user. i.e, what will you search if you are looking for a similar product?
 Trust me, you will soon have a bunch of keywords to start with.
-If I was selling shoe, keywords like affordable shoes, nike sports shoes deals, etc are a good start.
+If I was selling shoe, keywords like affordable shoes, nike sports shoe deals, etc are a good start.

 Moving further, you can use the following tips to make your keyword research better:

 - Google keyword planner is a valuable tool to start your search and filter the keyword search further.
-Other than google keyword, there are plethora of free and paid tools to help you with keyword research.
-Some of the prominent being long tail pro, Jaaxy, Hit tail, etc.
+Other than google keyword, there are a plethora of free and paid tools to help you with keyword research.
+Some of the prominent being long tail pro, Jaaxy, Hit tail, Rank Tracker, etc.

 - Look for long tail keywords.

 - Find keywords which bring value addition to the website.
-Irrelevant keywords with high traffic and less competition will anyways lead to a high bounce rate thereby wasting your SEO effort.
+Irrelevant keywords with high traffic and less competition will anyway lead to a high bounce rate thereby wasting your SEO effort.

 Once you have identified keywords, the next step is to optimize the website.